 Resolve a dispute with an estate agent

-For tips to help you resolve a complaint or dispute with an estate agent or agent's representative, view our Resolve a dispute page.
+For tips to help you resolve a complaint or dispute with an estate agent or agent's representative, view our Resolve your problem or complaint page.

 If this does not resolve the issue, you can speak with our Estate Agents Resolution Service (EARS) by calling 1300 737 030.

 EARS is a dedicated service for advice, information, complaints and dispute resolution on real estate matters.
 It also advises estate agents and agent’s representatives on their obligations to buyers, sellers or landlords.